 As a registered Benevolent Society (NBBS), our programs are offered at no cost to the participants.
 We often bridge the gaps where participants do not meet eligibility requirements for other programs.
 We know how to connect the dots and do whatever is necessary to make a program succeed.

 In 2017 NBBS acquired two acres of land on a fifteen year lease, renewable in perpetuity, at a hobby farm in Spallumcheen.
 Programs have been underway since May 2017 as part of a Five Year Plan to create a wetland nature park and restore the land to the way it was 150 years ago.
 In 2018 the first wetland pond was created with volunteer help for riparian planting and the introduction of culturally important native trees and shrubs.
-In 2019 NBBS is constructing a pole barn as a rain venue and a wheelchair accessible viewing platform.
+In 2019 NBBS plans to construct a pole barn as a rain venue and a wheelchair accessible viewing platform.
 Construction of a second wetland pond will commence in fall 2019.
 A view point gazebo and contemporary kekuli is planned for the site in 2019-2020.

 For more information on our programs contact: Barb Craven, Program Manager at 250-546-5021 or e-mail: firstname.lastname@example.org